fwong03/celery/docs/userguide/calling.rst

     See http://json.org for more information.

 pickle -- If you have no desire to support any language other than
-    Python, then using the pickle encoding will gain you the support of all built-in Python data types (except class instances), smaller messages when sending binary files, and a slight speedup over JSON processing.
+    Python, then using pickle encoding will gain you the support of all built-in Python data types (except class instances), smaller messages when sending binary files, and a slight speedup over JSON processing.